-

 Thorough Medical and Developmental Assessment

-Before treatment begins, your child will receive a complete, multi-day assessment by our team of specialists.
+Before treatment begins, your child will receive a complete, multi-day assessment by our team of cerebral palsy doctors and specialists in Dubai.
 This includes: Pediatrician, Pediatric neuropsychologists, Physical and occupational therapists, Speech therapists, Nutritionists, Specialized nurses.

-We’ll look at your child’s medical, physical, and cognitive needs using advanced tools like gait analysis, brain MRI, and SPECT scans.
+We’ll examine your child’s medical, physical, and cognitive needs using advanced tools like gait analysis, brain MRI, and SPECT scans.

 Every step is tailored to your child. -